Wrinkle Relaxing Injections

 How long do wrinkle relaxing injections last?

 The effects typically last 3-4 months following treatment and occasionally longer.
 Some movement may start recovering after 8 weeks, frequent treatments at intervals less than 3 months is not recommended.

 Can wrinkle relaxing injections be combined with other treatments?

 Dermal Fillers can compliment wrinkle relaxing injections.
-It is best practice to leave at least 2 weeks following wrinkle relaxing injections and dermal filler.
+Although they can be administered at the same time, it is best practice to leave at least 2 weeks between wrinkle relaxing injections and dermal fillers.
 The practitioner can then accurately determine the correct amount of filler to use.
-Chemical peels and micro dermabrasion can also help soften the complexion.